 The typical conception of the IT help desk is a group of support people ready to be contacted by employees with any number of types of problems, and the help desk staff willing and able to go about resolving these issues--a process that is "reactive" in nature.

 But, what if those problems never even occurred?
 Or, what if they were mitigated before the customer even had them?

-This is the idea of the "proactive" help desk: Providing answers to customers' questions without them ever needing to contact support, or preemptively maintaining or fixing IT environments before troubles arise.
+This is the idea of "proactive" IT support: Providing answers to customers' questions without them ever needing to contact support, or preemptively maintaining or fixing IT environments before troubles arise.
 This lightens the load on help desk agents, and keeps employees more productive and less frustrated with their workplace from a technical standpoint.

-The following are 5 helpful ways an IT help desk can provide proactive service:
+The following are 5 helpful ways IT can provide a proactive help desk:

 This gives customers a place to go to find answers to a whole host of technical support questions they might have, before ever needing to talk to a person.

 Status Page and/or Internal Communications Channel

 Setting up a status page that is continuously updated as needed with issues that are currently happening is a great place to train customers to look there first.
 Or, having an internal IT help desk communications channel, such as with Slack, where employees can view real-time updates from any IT group.